SiddiqSoft/arrp/docs/pages/api.md

 - Call this method when you've moved the resource out or want to prevent automatic return
 - After calling this, the destructor will NOT return the resource to the pool
 - Safe to call multiple times (subsequent calls have no effect)
+- Useful for taking ownership of the resource

 **Use Cases:**
 - You've moved the resource out and it's no longer valid